A refractor in the sky

 Language in the legislation passed last year related to the requirement for Time of Use rates for electricity customers that install solar systems caused some customers to experience increased costs.
 This bill allows the CPUC to temporarily change the rate structure for solar systems installed since January 1, 2007.
 The legislation will take effect immediately and will also allow the CPUC to offer rebates or credits to ratepayers impacted by the current rate structure.

-Since taking office, Governor Schwarzenegger has made it a priority to develop a self-sustaining solar industry for California.
+Since taking office, Governor Schwarzenegger has prioritized developing a self-sustaining solar industry for California.
 The Governor worked for more than two years with the legislature and the CPUC to create a solar program for the citizens of California.
 To fully implement the incentive program, he signed SB 1 by Senator Kevin Murray (D- Los Angeles ) in August 2006.

 One million solar roofs will greatly increase the state’s rooftop solar energy capacity, providing the output equivalent of five modern electric power plants.
 This program’s 3,000-megawatt goal, taken together with other aggressive solar initiatives such as requiring utilities to acquire 20 percent of the power used within the state from renewable sources, will make California once again a world leader in solar power.